-Getting a flu vaccine during 2020-2021 is more important than ever.
-Everyone six months old and older should get vaccinated.
+Everyone six months old and older should get a flu vaccine.

-There are three simple things parents can do fight the flu
+There are three simple things parents can do to fight the flu

-The good news is, there are a few simple things you can do to reduce your family’s chances of catching the flu.
+The good news is that you can do a few simple things to reduce your family’s chances of catching the flu.

 Tips for preventing the spread of the flu